What does it look like?

-- However, drinking too much can also be dangerous.
-Ecstasy can cause the body to release a hormone which stops it making urine.
-Drink too quickly and it affects your body's salt balance, which can be as deadly as not drinking enough water.
+- Drinking too much (including water) can also be dangerous.
+This is because ecstasy can cause the body to release a hormone which stops it making urine.
+If you drink too quickly you might affect your body's salt balance, which can be as deadly as not drinking enough water.

 What is ecstasy cut with?

-Can you get addicted to Ecstasy?
+Can you get addicted?

 It's possible to build up tolerance to ecstasy, which means people need to take more of the drug to get the same buzz.

-If the police catch people supplying illegal drugs in a club they can potentially prosecute the landlord, club owner or any person concerned in the management of the premises.
+If the police catch people supplying illegal drugs in a home, club, bar or hostel, they can potentially prosecute the landlord, club owner or any other person concerned in the management of the premises.